 24. Pedestrianizing shopping streets after successful trial periods;

-25. Creating a continuous tree canopy (where climatically appropriate) above thoroughfares and parking lots; and
+25. Creating a continuous tree canopy (where climatically appropriate) above streets and parking lots; and

 26. The adaptive reuse of older buildings.